 Types of Advance Fee Scam

 An advance fee scam is not limited to one specific action but can come in multiple forms.
 We share some of the most common advance fee fraud examples that you should be aware of.

 Ticket scams are a well-known type of advanced fee scam.
 The ‘seller’ offers tickets for a concert, gig or festival, which they do not in fact possess.
-The customer pays for the tickets and they never arrive and they are left without them for the event at the last moment as they had been expecting and hoping they would materialise.
+The customer pays for the tickets, which never materialise.
+As a result, the customer is left without the event tickets at the last moment as they had been expecting the tickets to arrive.

 Work from Home or Business Opportunity Scams

-This type of advance fee fraud takes place when a company approves a fast loan from an applicant, typically in response to an advert or website, without any checking.
-A fee will be payable for ‘insurance’ for example and once that fee is paid by the victim they never hear from the fraudsters again.
+This type of advance fee scam takes place when a company approves a fast loan from an applicant, typically in response to an advert or website, without any checking.
+A fee will be payable for ‘insurance’, for example, and once that fee is paid by the victim, they never hear from the scammers again.

 Lottery Prize Draw Scams

-The advance fee fraud victim is contacted by letter or email, which states they have won a large amount of money on the Spanish lottery, for example.
-They are asked to contact a person at the lottery company.
-Once they do, they are told that they cannot be paid their winnings unless they provide copies of identification documents and are even asked for bank details.
-Once these are provided, their identities can be stolen, as can the contents of their bank accounts.
-The advance fee fraud comes into play when the fraudsters ask for a payment for various fees such as taxes, legal fees, banking fees, etc. Once this is taken they hear nothing else from the fraudsters about their ‘winnings’.
+The advanced fee scam victim is contacted by letter or email, which states they have won a large amount of money on the Spanish lottery, for example.
+The victim is then asked to contact a person at the lottery company.
+Once they do so, they are told that their winnings cannot be paid unless they provide copies of identification documents and their bank details.

 Career Opportunity Scams

 Career opportunity scams are another type of advance fee scam.
-Examples include bogus invention companies, publishers, model agencies, all of them promising a glittering launch of a career.
-The initial consultation is at the cost of an upfront fee.
-The promises are never delivered and the victim loses out on their ‘deposit’ on their career development.
+Examples include bogus invention companies, publishers and model agencies; all of which promise a glittering launch of a career.
+Victims attend an initial consultation at the cost of an upfront fee.
+The dazzling promises are never delivered, and the victim loses out on the ‘deposit’ that they paid to launch their career.

 Impersonation of Officials

-The advanced fee scam victim is targeted by fraudsters impersonating official government departments such as Her Majesty’s Customs and Excise when they make demands for VAT or other taxes to be paid.
+The advanced fee scam victim is targeted by fraudsters impersonating official government departments.
+For example, the scammers may impersonate Her Majesty’s Customs and Excise to make demands for VAT or other taxes to be paid.

 Online Dating Scams

 Prospective tenants, often students, are the target of this type of advanced fee scam.
 The victim is tricked into paying an upfront fee to rent a property.
-The property does not exist, has been rented out to someone else, or been rented to various and multiple victims at the same time.
-The victim loses the ‘deposit’ and has no property to move in to.
+However, the property does not exist, has been rented out to someone else, or has been rented to various and multiple victims at the same time.
+The victim loses their ‘deposit’ and has no property to move in to.
 Students are often targeted, particularly those coming from overseas who have little knowledge of the UK or the potential rental scam.

 Fraud Recovery Fraud

-Those who have been victims of an advance fee scam previously are targeted by fraudsters claiming they can recover the money lost.
+Those who have previously been victims of an advance fee scam are targeted by scammers claiming they can recover the money lost.
 To get money from the victim, they will likely ask for admin or release fees.
-They may provide various reasons for not being able to get the money back and asking for more fees or note being able to return the fees, such as they are under control of a court or some such excuse.
-Often they will attempt to obtain bank details of the victim so that they can clear their bank account.
+Also, they will typically provide various reasons for not being able to get the stolen money back, such as they are under the control of a court.
+Often, they will also attempt to obtain bank details of the advance fee fraud scam victim so that they can clear their bank account.

-The victim is contacted and told that a person with their family name has died and left behind a huge sum of money for the victim.
-They may well pretend to be a lawyer from overseas, stating the money will go to the government if the victim does not act swiftly.
-They may again ask for money to pay for legal fees, banking or admin fees and this is the fraud.
-Once that fee is paid, nothing else is heard of them.
-Again, if bank account details and personal identification have been provided then they may be used to perpetrate further frauds upon the victim.
+With inheritance fraud, the victim is contacted and told that a person with their family name has died and left behind a huge sum of money for them.
+The scammers may well pretend to be a lawyer from overseas, stating the money will go to the government if the victim does not act swiftly.
+Then, the scammers will ask for money to pay for legal fees, banking fees or admin fees.
+After the advanced fee scam victim transfers the money, they won’t hear from the scammers again.
+If bank account details and personal identification have been provided to the scammers, they may be used to perpetrate further frauds upon the victim.